Finding Hope, Peace, Joy, and Love at CURE Kenya

 Four words hold great significance for Christians during the Advent season and are celebrated by lighting a candle the four Sundays leading up to Christmas.

 These four words are powerful.
+These words can heal us when we are broken and guide us throughout our day.
 They are words to be pondered.
 They are words that encompass aspects of healing that we strive to give our patients at CURE hospitals every day.

 At CURE hospitals, we see children that have coped with life-altering disabilities for years.
 Oftentimes, they have lost hope for healing, have been robbed of peace due to bullying, have struggled to find joy amid pain, and have been looking for love that has felt lost due to isolation and sometimes abandonment.
 It breaks our hearts to see these children in a state of depression and despair, and it is our delight to bring hope, peace, joy, and love back into their lives.
 This happens when we address not only their physical ailments but also their emotional and spiritual needs as well.